Gilsum Rock Swap 2024

 - Enjoy a hearty whole foods pancake breakfast

-- Stay Saturday evening for the famous ham and bean supper with homemade pies
+- Stay Saturday evening for the famous ham and bean supper with dozens of homemade pies

 - Chicken barbecue Sunday from noon to 2 PM